Skip to Content

 If you have a DVOM:

-• Check ignition inputs – ground and 12 volt supply.
+• Check ignition inputs – ground and 12-volt supply.

-• Check ignition outputs – 12v to the starter solenoid (or to the control module, if fitted) when ignition is in the start position.
+• Check ignition outputs – 12v to the starter solenoid (or to the control module, if fitted) when the ignition is in the start position.

 Switch – Spinning ignition switches cause damage to the wiring and pins.